-This page reflects the experience of colleagues and friends in the form of advice for mentors of all kinds and in various stages of their careers.
+This page reflects the experience of colleagues and friends in the form of advice for mentors of all kinds in Mathematics and in various stages of their careers.
 It should be taken with a grain of salt, as it has no basis more reliable than the experience of those who have shared their stories with me.
-I myself have very little formal advising experience, and already I have made some mistakes.
-My hope is that this list will help us learn from the successes and blunders of others.
+My hope is that this list would provide us with some kind of moral compass, to help us learn from the successes and blunders of others and our own.
 This list is by no means definitive, and will be updated as more ideas crystalize, and stories are shared.
-Please feel free to contact me if you have any suggestions, comments or additions.

 - Try to meet regularly with your students, and offer your mentees the same opportunity.

 - Do not speak ill of others to your students and mentees, especially about other students, mentees and colleagues.

 - Allow your students some scientific freedom, but try to guide them if they wander too much.